shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ## Custom environments

 The environment configuration files listed above are the ones provided with the Default Configuration.
 However, some studios may want to employ different or additional environments.
-For example, a studio might want different configuration settings for every stage in the pipeline – `asset_step_rig`, `asset_step_model`, `shot_step_anim`, `shot_step_light`, and so on.
+For example, a studio might want different configuration settings for every stage in the pipeline&mdash;`asset_step_rig`, `asset_step_model`, `shot_step_anim`, `shot_step_light`, and so on.
 Fortunately, you can fully customize the available environments.

-To do so, you would add the desired environment config files to the `config/env` directory, and override the `pick_environment` core hook, adding to it the logic that defines when to use your new environments.
+To do so, add the desired environment config files to the `config/env` directory.
+Then, override the `pick_environment` core hook, adding to it the logic that defines when to use your new environments.

 ## Basic structure

 Toolkit’s configuration files are written in [YAML](https://yaml.org/).
-The general configuration structure for any bundle (a *bundle* is an app, engine, or framework) is as follows:
+The general configuration structure for any bundle (an app, engine, or framework) is as follows:

 ```
 bundle_name: